Infrastructure & Operations

 The Connections table allows you to identify potential sources of problems that don't happen directly on the host.
 Select the connected entity marked with to navigate to its details page and investigate the issue.

-The incoming and outgoing process connections in the table are listed by processes with the most issues based on network and CPU usage.
+The incoming and outgoing process connections in the table display processes with the most issues based on network and CPU usage.

-The full-page view for hosts can include data injected by extensions.
+The full-page view of a host or a network device can include data imported by extensions.
 The data is presented in a dedicated tab called Extensions.

 There are dozens of extensions you can use to load data in the Extensions tab.
 To check whether a particular extension version supports data injection, see the details of the selected extension in the Hub or, if it's a custom extension, contact its author.

-Ensure your system has these minimum versions of the installed extensions to avoid any issues with displaying the data in the Infrastructure & Operations app.
+Ensure your system has these minimum versions of the installed extensions to avoid any issues with displaying the data in Infrastructure & Operations Infrastructure & Operations.

 This list concerns extensions for supporting network devices and is not exhaustive.
 Each network device can have more extensions.